MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-existing-aad-app.md

       SECRET_AAD_APP_CLIENT_SECRET=<value of Azure AD application's client secret>
       ```

-   > Remember to update the environment variable names in the examples if you uses different names in `writeToEnvironmentFile`.
+   > Remember to update the environment variable names in the examples if you use different names in `writeToEnvironmentFile`.

 1. Open Teams Toolkit extension and click on **Provision in the cloud**.
 Wait until your project is successfully provisioned.